-We work in partnership to offer diverse support options to help you to have a toolbox of opportunties to pursue a healthy and active lifestyle.
+We work in partnership to offer diverse support options to help you have a toolbox of opportunities to pursue a healthy and active lifestyle.
 We aim to see you succeed with us, no matter what your needs.
 We care about you and your family and provide a range of support services to fit your situations.

 |Participate in Improving Public Safety||Seek Out Help||Improve Your Balanced Lifestyle||Enhance your psychological and cognitive coping skills.|

 |Wash hands regularly for at least 20 seconds.||You can do it – be proactive.
 If you are feeling unhappy, remember to find someone with whom to talk.||Try eating good mood foods, i.e. fatty fish, oats, leafy green vegetables, brazil nuts, bananas., berries and dark chocolate.
 These can improve your wellbeing.||Test out tools that work for you and that help you regulate your moods and sense of self.|

 |Exercise physical distancing.||You could contact a supervisor, a counselor, a friend and talk about what you are experiencing.
 For example, if you feel overawed, anxious, sad, angry, or at an emotional impasse.||How well are you hydrating each day?
 In 2017 the Mayo Clinic wrote you’re your intake should have “About 15.5 cups (3.7 liters) of fluids for men.
 About 11.5 cups (2.7 liters) of fluids a day for women.”||Think optimisticly and believe in your capacity to manage routine and novel situations.
 Remember that you are human and often imperfect.|